 Definitions and Differences

-Definition of an Improvement
+Definition of a Capital Improvement

 Improvements are usually more extensive than repairs and usually involve greater cost.
 Improvements include:

-- Adding something that was not previously there,
+- Adding something that was not previously there

 - Upgrading something that was existing or

-- Adapting the asset to a new use.
+- Adapting the asset to a new use

 Examples of Improvements: